- Iconic location direct doorstep access onto the stunning Silver Sands beach of Morar, immortalised in the film Local Hero.

 This gorgeous new architect designed property has just been completed in 2018 with attention to detail at every turn.
 Modern and fresh, luxurious and sunlit this all-on-one level property takes open plan living to a new level and is purpose built for family time with fantastic entertaining space.
 When the night draws in there's a cosy wood burning stove and with underfloor heating throughout where you can pad effortlessly across warm floors.
 French doors open onto the outdoor decked area from each room, affording 360 views for everyone and there's a spacious and modern fully fitted kitchen stocked with all the essentials for your stay.

-Sleeping 5, Camus Ciuim has 2 spacious bedrooms one kingsize room and one triple bedroom with a kingsize and single in situ, both with en-suite shower facilities and French doors leading out onto the decking.
+Camus Ciuin has two spacious bedrooms, one kingsize room and one triple bedroom with a kingsize and single in situ, both with en-suite shower facilities and French doors leading out onto the decking.
 Outside there is private parking and also a large enclosed seating area, perfect for a BBQ or family gathering.

-With a location such as this you wont want to leave Fido, and the property is pet friendly accepting up to 2 well behaved dogs.
+With a location such as this you won't want to leave Fido, and the property is pet-friendly accepting up to two well behaved dogs.
 Just bring their pet beds and bedding and don't forget thier favourite toys.

 Camus Ciuin offers something different for all ages - whether its the wildlife, sealife, scenery, relaxation or together time you seek, your holiday will create lasting memories to treasure, in a truly magical west coast location.